NexonTreeHouse/qwik-graphql-client/README.md

 ### Using `useMutation`

 The `useMutation` hook allows creating mutations to graphql servers.
-It works the similar to the `useLazyQuery` hook in that it returns a function that can be called to execute the mutation.
+It works similar to the `useLazyQuery` hook in that it returns a function that can be called to execute the mutation.

 ```tsx
 import { useLazyQuery, gql } from "qwik-graphql-client";